google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 When fuzzing a data format `Foo` with LPM, these steps need to be made:
 * Describe `Foo` as a protobuf message, say `FooProto`.
-Precise mapping from Foo to protobufs may not be possible, so `FooProto` may describe a subset or superset of `Foo`.
+Precise mapping from Foo to protobufs may not be possible, so `FooProto` may describe a subset of a superset of `Foo`.
 * Implement a `FooProto` => `Foo` converter.
 * Optionally implement a `Foo => FooProto` converter.
 This is more important if there's already an extensive corpus of `Foo` inputs you'd like to use.